stackblitz/docs/docs/enterprise/installation/quickstart-gcp.md

 Getting started on GCP (no GKE, no existing cluster):

 - Launch an n1-standard-4 instance or larger on GCP with Ubuntu as the OS with 200gb disk space.
-- Make sure ports the following TCP ports are allowed through the firewall
+- Make sure ports the following TCP ports are allowed through the firewall:
   - 22
   - 80
   - 443